New Brunswick: Canadian province (1867–present)

 After Canada joined World War II, 14 NB army units were organized, in addition to The Royal New Brunswick Regiment, and first deployed in the Italian campaign in 1943.
 After the Normandy landings they redeployed to northwestern Europe, along with The North Shore Regiment.
 The British Commonwealth Air Training Plan, a training program for ally pilots, established bases in Moncton, Chatham, and Pennfield Ridge, as well as a military typing school in Saint John.
 While relatively unindustrialized before the war, New Brunswick became home to 34 plants on military contracts from which the province received over $78 million.
 Prime Minister William Lyon Mackenzie King, who had promised no conscription, asked the provinces if they would release the government of said promise.
 New Brunswick voted 69.1% yes.
 The policy was not implemented until 1944, too late for many of the conscripts to be deployed.
 There were 1808 NB fatalities among the armed forces.

 The Acadians in northern New Brunswick had long been geographically and linguistically isolated from the more numerous English speakers to the south.
 The population of French origin grew dramatically after Confederation, from about 16 per cent in 1871 to 34 per cent in 1931.
 Government services were often not available in French, and the infrastructure in Francophone areas was less developed than elsewhere.
 In 1960 Premier Louis Robichaud embarked on the New Brunswick Equal Opportunity program, in which education, rural road maintenance, and healthcare fell under the sole jurisdiction of a provincial government that insisted on equal coverage throughout the province, rather than the former county-based system.
 In 1969 the Robichaud government adopted the Official Languages Act making the province officially bilingual and establishing the right of New Brunswickers to obtain provincial government services in the official language of their choice.
 In 1982 at the request of the government of Richard Hatfield, this right became part of the Canadian Charter of Rights and Freedoms and therefore part of the Constitution of Canada.

 The flag of New Brunswick, based on the coat of arms, was adopted in 1965.
 The conventional heraldic representations of a lion and a ship represent colonial ties with Europe, and the importance of shipping at the time the coat of arms was assigned.

+In 2005, the Court of Queen's Bench approved a ruling allowing for the legalization of same-sex marriage.
+At the beginning of 2023, the provincial government implemented a local governance reform, reducing the number of entities from 340 to 89.

 Geography

-Roughly square, New Brunswick is bordered on the north by Quebec, on the east by the Atlantic Ocean, on the south by the Bay of Fundy, and on the west by the US state of Maine.
+Roughly square, New Brunswick is bordered on the north by Quebec, on the east by the Gulf of St. Lawrence, on the south by the Bay of Fundy, and on the west by the US state of Maine.
 The southeast corner of the province is connected to Nova Scotia at the isthmus of Chignecto.

 Glaciation has left much of New Brunswick's uplands with only shallow, acidic soils which have discouraged settlement but which are home to enormous forests.